MI-FraunhoferIWM/dsms-python-sdk/docs/dsms_sdk/dsms_sdk.md

 ## 1. Overview

-In the dynamic world of Material Science, the introduction of our latest development brings a new way of interaction with our Dataspace Management System (DSMS): The DSMS Python SDK.

 **What is the DSMS SDK?**

 SDK stands for Software Development Kit.
 In our case, it is a Python-based package for the interaction with the DSMS.
 This means that all fundamental functionalities of the DSMS can be accessed through a Python interface now!